 The Beyond Plastics Initiative was formed in the fall of 2019, by Campus Sustainability Coordinator Lisa Mitten and Sustainability Ambassadors on the Beyond Plastics Team with other faculty and staff partners at SUNY New Paltz.

-- Switched from plastic bags to paper bags across campus in 2015
+- Paper bags only.
+We switched from plastic bags to paper bags across campus in 2015

-- Discontinued the sale of bottled water in 2015 and installed 65+ bottle filling stations and gooseneck bottle fillers across campus
+- No bottled water sales.
+Discontinued the sale of bottled water in 2015 and installed 65+ bottle filling stations and gooseneck bottle fillers across campus

-- Switched from mostly plastic bottles to mostly aluminum cans in the fall of 2020.
+- Mostly aluminum cans.
+We switched from mostly plastic bottles to mostly aluminum cans in the fall of 2020.
 To learn more, explore this written case study and view this virtual interview with Shahnoor Khan about the educational and engagement process that preceded the switch to mostly aluminum cans.

-- Adopted 100% reusables (to-go containers, soup/salad bowls, utensils, and cup) academic year at our campus' main residential dining facility at Peregrine Dining Hall during COVID-19 during the 2020-21
+- 100% Reusables in Residential Dining during COVID.
+Adopted 100% reusables (to-go containers, soup/salad bowls, utensils, and cup) academic year at our campus' main residential dining facility at Peregrine Dining Hall during COVID-19 during 2020-21.